Simon Wolfgang Fuchs

 Office: Jones Hall

-I enjoyed the classical, yet unreformed German university curriculum in the humanities, which was void of such fancy ideas like an undergraduate education.
-That meant a lot of freedom and seven years until graduation, which I spent in Erlangen, Damascus (IFPO), Durham, NC (Duke), Tehran (Dekhoda) and, finally, Tübingen.
+I enjoyed the pre-reform German university curriculum in the humanities which was void of such fancy ideas like an undergraduate education.
+This meant an early focus on the Middle East in my two majors, Islamic Studies and Political Science.
+The system also provided me with the freedom to study in Erlangen, Damascus (Institut français du Proche-Orient), Durham, NC (Duke University), Tehran (International Center for Persian Studies) and, finally, Tübingen.
 There I wrote my Magister Artium thesis Proper Signposts for the Camp: The Reception of Classical Authorities in the Ǧihādī Manual al-ʿUmda fī Iʿdād al-ʿUdda (Ergon: Würzburg 2011).